 Angela Roberts, (Befriending Our Shadow I)

-" I have taken Erika's 'Befriending Our Shadow' class twice, the second time at the 'basic' level.
+" I have taken Erika's 'Befriending Our Shadow' class three times, the second time at the 'basic' level.
 Erika is a wonderful teacher - delightful and real and a trusted "mirror" and witness throughout the process.
 Initially I was anxious going in, not sure what to expect and knowing that I have issues being vulnerable in group settings.
 I quickly relaxed after seeing how carefully Erika and the others were to keep the space dedicated to healing and support.

 Erika set the tone for creating safety and connection between participants.
 The groups are kept small and intimate and provide a safe "container" to go deeper into scary places.
 I appreciated that she brought fresh material and insight to the second class so it still felt fresh.